Mother Teresa & Me

-Mother Teresa & Me is a 2023 Hindi-language film directed by Swiss-Indian filmmaker Kamal Musale.
+Mother Teresa & Me is a 2023 Hindi-language biographical drama film directed by Swiss-Indian filmmaker Kamal Musale.
 It was released in theaters on 5 May 2023 and stars Swiss actress Jacqueline Fritschi-Cornaz in the titular role of Mother Teresa, Banita Sandhu as Kavita, and Deepti Naval as Kavita's nanny.

 The film narrates the interconnected stories of Mother Teresa and Kavita, a young British woman of Indian origin.
 It portrays Mother Teresa's early years in India and how she suffered while trying to work outside the convent.

 Plot summary

 The film begins with Kavita, a young British woman played by Banita Sandhu, who faces personal struggles and travels to Calcutta to find clarity.
 There, she reconnects with her old nanny, played by Deepti Naval, who had cared for her during her childhood.
 This nanny, who was the first girl adopted by Mother Teresa back in the 1960s, shares her experiences, drawing the narrative back to that era.

 The story then shifts to a young Mother Teresa, portrayed by Jacqueline Fritschi-Cornaz, showcasing her dedicated work with the poor.
 Despite her external resolve, Mother Teresa experiences deep spiritual struggles and feelings of abandonment by Jesus, a lesser-known aspect of her life.
 These parallel stories highlight the personal journeys of faith, compassion, and self-discovery.